 So what do we do with texts like this?
 Do we let ourselves get turned off and tune out from anything the bible has to say?
 I cannot, of course, endorse that!
-I would suggest instead as an alternative that we view this text through filters and lenses of faith that incorporate a broader picture of Jesus, a picture painted by the other Gospel authors and through the letters of devoted apostles who gave their lives bringing the Good News of redemption with God in Christ to Jews and Gentiles alike.
-If we were able to view this text through those eyes, what messages would we hear?
+I would suggest instead as an alternative that we view this text through a more graceful set of filters and lenses of faith that incorporate a broader picture of Jesus, a picture painted by the other Gospel authors and through the letters of devoted apostles who gave their lives bringing the Good News of redemption with God in Christ to Jews and Gentiles alike.
+If we are able to view this text through those eyes, what messages do we hear?